A B C D E F G H I J M N O P R S T V W

 Assurance Services

-An objective examination of evidence for the purpose of providing an independent assessment on governance, risk management and control processes for the organization.
+An objective examination of evidence for the purpose of providing an independent assessment of governance, risk management and control processes for the organization.
 Examples may include financial, performance, compliance, system security and due diligence engagements.

 Attestation